nmshd/documentation/_docs_integrate/exchange-files-by-using-attributes.md

 By uploading the [File]({% link _docs_integrate/data-model-overview.md %}#file), it has been assigned an `id` and a `truncatedReference` with which it can be identified from now on.
 Both can be specified as a parameter when executing the [Get File]({% link _docs_use-cases/use-case-transport-get-file.md %}) use case in order to display the metadata information of the File.
 In the context of exchanging Files, particular attention should be paid to the `truncatedReference` property of the File.
-All Identities that know its value can download the content of the File from the Backbone and decrypt it.
+All Identities that know its value can download the encrypted content of the File from the Backbone and decrypt it.

 # Share a File With a Peer